gomorpheus/morpheus-docs/getting_started/upgrading/ssl-import.rst

 Import Trusted Certificates to Morpheus
 ------------------------------------------

 #.
 Obtain the full SSL certificate chain in PEM format.
-How you get this just depends on how your organization distributes the internal CA certificate and if it has an intermediate CA or not.
-I can help you figure out how to get the right format or you can Google the ways to convert what you have into a PEM formatted certificate chain.

 #.
 Once you have the certificates, copy them to each appliance and place them in the /etc/morpheus/ssl/trusted_certificates directory.